4. Library Management System

 7. Customer-Relationship Manager

 A CRM system is used to manage and maintain customer relationships.
-It allows adding, editing, and deleting customer data with real-time data management using tools like Hibernate and Spring.
+It allows adding, editing, and deleting customer data, with real-time data management using tools such as Hibernate and Spring.

 Technologies Used: Java, Spring Framework, Hibernate, HTML, CSS, JDBC, CRUD, MVC, MySQL.